steveshogren/hugo-blog/content/post/why-emacs.md

 draft=true
 +++

-- I like emacs
-- Emacs is a fine choice
-- Emacs Rewards Mastery
-- Editing abstractions are a thing

 An IDE is a "T-shaped" editor.
 The IDE provides an amazing experience for one or two languages, and an average or poor experience in everything else.
 By default Visual Studio and Intellij IDEA offer phenomenal support for C# and Java.
 They